Ivy: Templated Deep Learning for Inter-Framework Portability: Ivy Core

 The framework-specific functions with the updated Ivy syntax and call signatures are all accessible via framework-specific namespaces such as \lstinline[style=mystyle]{ivy.tensorflow} and \lstinline[style=mystyle]{ivy.torch}, see Figure \ref{fig:namespaces}.
 Each of these namespaces behave like the functional API of the original framework, but with the necessary changes to bring inter-framework unification.

-Due to the semantic similarity between all DL frameworks, these changes are very minor for most functions, with many changes being purely syntactic, which enables direct bindings.
+Due to the semantic similarity between all DL frameworks, these changes are very minor for most functions, with many changes being purely syntactic, which enables direct bindings to the native functions.
 Other functions require simple re-arrangement of the arguments, and sometimes extra processing of optional arguments to unify default behaviour.
-For the example of PyTorch, We show how Ivy wraps functions with varying extents of modification below.
+We show how Ivy wraps PyTorch functions with varying extents of modification below.
 A full runtime analysis of the Ivy overhead for each core function averaged across the backend frameworks is given in Section \ref{sec:RuntimeAnalysis}, and framework-specific overheads are provided in Appendix \ref{app:runtime_analysis}.

-We next explore how this inter-framework unification enables the creation of higher level framework-agnostic functions, through the use of framework templates.